 This oven is a great inexpensive tool for cooking outdoors in an emergency.
 It is easy to build and use.
 This homemade oven bakes using only 10-14 charcoal briquettes.

 Control the temperature by using one coal for about every 35 degrees desired.
-Oven will maintain temperature for 45-55 minutes.
+The oven will maintain temperature for 45-55 minutes.
 Slip fresh coals underneath as needed for longer cooking times.